ome/omero-documentation/omero/sysadmins/unix/server-ubuntu-ice36.rst

     OMERO.server/bin/omero admin start

-In addition an `init.d` script is available should you wish to start OMERO automatically.
+In addition :download:`omero-init.d <walkthrough/omero-init.d>`

-| :download:`omero-init.d <walkthrough/omero-init.d>`
+is available should you wish to start OMERO automatically.

 Securing OMERO
 --------------